-Melaina has experience working in studio maintenance and event programming.
-She has exhibited her work in group shows in Ithaca, NY and her hometown of Pittsburgh, PA and had her first solo exhibition at Cornell’s Tjaden Hall Gallery in the spring of 2024.
-You’ll most likely find her in the intaglio studio working on her latest etching.
+Melaina has exhibited her work in group shows in Ithaca, NY and her hometown of Pittsburgh, PA and had her first solo exhibition at Cornell’s Tjaden Hall Gallery in the spring of 2024.
+You are most likely to find her in the intaglio studio working on her latest etching.

 Mission Statement: